Layers of Protection Analysis: Practical Application and Pitfalls (LOPA)

 method in informative annex of BS EN 62061 and 11 years experience

-charged with assessing post Buncefield LOPA studies
+assessing post Buncefield LOPA studies

 Dr Chambers has written peer reviewed papers and HSE reports on